-While Medellin doesn’t have a ton of tourist attractions, there’s plenty to do here to keep you busy when you’re not working.
+While Medellin doesn’t have a ton of tourist attractions, there are plenty of things to do here to keep you busy when you’re not working.
 First of all, we highly recommend Real City Tours to get to know the city.
 Their free walking tour is amazing and it’s the first thing you should do to get to know Medellin.

 Even though these tours are “free,” please give your guide a decent tip ($5-10 at least).
 They work very hard and dedicate a lot of time and energy to these tours.